nus-cs2103-AY2122S2/tp/docs/team/hanjiyao.md

   * What it does: Allow user to create multiple commands together by range chain, range or batch command
   * Justification: As part of target user profile, this feature improves the usability of the application, it allows seasoned user to quickly perform different multiple commands base which suit for different situation.

-* **New Feature**: Priority
+* **New Feature**: Appointment Priority
   * What it does: Allows user to edit the priority level of appointment in the appointment list.
-  * Justification: This improves the usability of the application, as it provide a visual aid to prioritize the appointment in the appointment list, and allow the user organize the appointment more efficiently.
+  * Justification: This improves the usability of the application, as it provide a visual aid to prioritize the appointment in the appointment list.

 * **Code contributed**:
   * 2800+ LoC contributed to the project.
-See [Reposense](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=jiyao).
+See [Response](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=jiyao).
-  * Add relevant testcases for mass operations and priority
+  * Add relevant testcases for mass operations and appointment priority

 * **Project management**:
   * Perform code reviews on some pull requests submitted by the team.